 Who would speak for you if you couldn’t speak for yourself?

-In Colorado, no one is approved to be a medical decision maker without a form stating they are the person to make choices for the other adult.
-This means not spouses, adult children, other family members, nor doctors.
-Because of this, it is very important to think about your values and name a person who would speak for your beliefs based on your wishes.
+In Colorado, no one can automatically make medical decisions for you – not spouses, adult children, other family members, nor doctors.
+Therefore, it is very important to think about your values and name a person who would speak for you based on your wishes.
 This gives you control over your medical choices, even when you are not able to speak for yourself.

-Here’s a short video from our friends at The Conversation Project: Watch Now
+Here is a short video from our friends at The Conversation Project on how to choose a decision maker: Watch Now

 This form does NOT require a witness signature or notary.
 It just needs your signature to make it legal.

-ALTERNATIVE* The Easy to Read Colorado Advance Health Care Directive allows you to select a medical decision maker AND also allows you the opportunity to outline how you would like to be cared for at the end-of-life.
+ALTERNATIVE* The Easy to Read Colorado Advance Health Care Directive allows you to select a medical decision maker AND allows you to outline how you would like to be cared for at the end-of-life.

 Because this is a living will, it needs to be witnessed by two people.